bjw-s/helm-charts/examples/flux/README.md

 ### Prerequisites

-Make sure that the [`bjws-helm-charts` HelmRepository](helmrepository.yaml) is added to your cluster.
+Make sure that the [`tomroush-helm-charts` HelmRepository](helmrepository.yaml) is added to your cluster.

 ### Deployment